 RULE 6: DETERMINING PREMIUMS AND EXCESSES

 6.1 A premium payable under a policy and the manner in and the extent to which the risk of loss is borne by policyholders through the use of excesses must reasonably balance the interests of the insurer and the reasonable benefit expectations of a policyholder or members of a group scheme, and be based on assumptions that are realistic and that the insurer reasonably believes are likely to be met over the term of the policy.

+6.1A An insurer must when determining any excess payable under a personal lines policy where the aggregated excess amount exceeds the lower of R10 000 or 5% of the value of the insured risk -

+(a) take into consideration the policyholder's ability to financially bear any costs or risks associated with the excess by conducting an affordability test; and

+(b) disclose to the policyholder in writing the result of the affordability test referred to in (a) before the policy is entered into.

-6.2 An insurer may not charge a policyholder or member of a group scheme any fee or charge in addition to the premium payable under the policy.
+6.2 An insurer may not, before or after the inception of a policy, charge a policyholder or member of a group scheme any fee or charge in addition to the premium payable under the policy.

 6.3 The fee referred to in rule 6.2 does not include a fee or charge-